 GEORGE NAKASHIMA (1905 - 1990); NAKASHIMA STUDIO

-Fine coffee table, New Hope, PA; Figured Persian walnut, walnut; Signed with client name (faded); 12 1/2" x 80" x 15"; Provenance: Originally made for Toby Royston (1913 – 2009), who lived in Folly Cottage in Exton, PA.
-The cottage is a Frank Lloyd Wright-designed home built in the 1960s by Wright's protégé, John Howe, and Wright's son-in-law, William Wesley Peters, of Taliesin Associated Architects.
-It was ultimately dubbed "Folly" due to the length and unexpected expense of the project.
-Royston commissioned exceptional pieces of furniture from George Nakashima to decorate the home, many of which Rago's sold in 2010.
+Exceptional Conoid bench, New Hope, PA; Figured walnut, hickory, rosewood; Unmarked; 30 1/2" x 100" x 47 1/2"; Provenance: Originally made for Toby Royston (1913 – 2009), who lived in Folly Cottage in Exton, PA.
+The cottage is a Frank Lloyd Wright-designed home built in the 1960s by Wright’s protégé, John Howe, and Wright’s son-in-law, William Wesley Peters, of Taliesin Associated Architects.
+It was ultimately dubbed “Folly” due to the length and unexpected expense of the project.
+Royston commissioned exceptional pieces of furniture from George Nakashima to decorate the home, many of which Rago’s sold in 2010.

-Signed Royston.
-Dramatic figured grain with knots, natural edges, and warm patina.
+Dramatic figured walnut seat 1 5/8" thick with natural edges, knots, and one large butterfly.
+Warm patina, no breaks or repairs.
 Little to no wear, very good to excellent condition.